how to start an online retail business

 • Choose a theme in the Appearance tab (there are a plethora of free themes that you can customize, there are paid premium ones as well, of course, but here it all goes down to your imagination and tastes);

-• In the WooCommerce section of your WordPress backend, open the tab Products and click on Add Products (here you’ll upload the data that’s related to the items that you’ll sell with their images, description, product details, and price);
+• In the WooCommerce section of your WordPress backend, open the tab Products and click on Add Products (here you’ll upload the data that’s related to the items that you’ll sell with their images, descriptions, product details, and price);

 • Similarly, in the WooCommerce section, you can then categorize your products by pressing Add Category.